 Pic: Instagram photos as they appeared before March 15, with no reference to terms and conditions.

 Commenters, many of them adult women have called the 16yr old girl a liar, sneaky and naughty among other things.
-They’ve claimed the mother is an incompetent, inattentive and irresponsible.
+They’ve claimed the mother is incompetent, inattentive and irresponsible.
 Both have been mocked mercilessly.

-At the time of writing there are over 600 comments on our fb page and volunteers have struggled to keep up with moderating the abuse against the teenage girl her mother and Collective Shout.
+At the time of writing there are over 600 comments on our fb page and volunteers have struggled to keep up with moderating the abuse against the teenage girl, her mother Tania and Collective Shout.
 We are now receiving messages via our website, which include accusations and threats to disrupt Collective Shout’s operations in various ways.
 Staff have had to take time out of their weekend to attend an urgent situation as a result of Makana fans making good on these threats.

 All because a business didn’t want to cop to making a mistake and instead decided to go with a cover up and portray themselves as the victim.

 This is taxing on our volunteers and staff, but our biggest concern is the 16 year old girl who played by the rules presented to her at the time and who according to her mother leaned towards defending the company and yet is still subject to a barrage of nasty abusive comments from adults who should know better.

 Adults running a business should have known better than to allow a 16-year-old girl to participate in an 18+ competition.
 Adults should have known better than to try and cover it up and lay blame at a 16yr old girl’s feet.